 A 2011 study found that 45% of 2,322 traditional-aged college students studied from 2005 to 2009 made no significant improvement in their critical thinking, reasoning, or writing skills during the first two years of college.
 After four years, 36% showed no significant gains.

+More recent studies have shown similar trends among those with either some college or a degree.
 Given the cost of attending college, you'd hope that higher education would have a dramatically positive effect on these skills for all students—but this might not actually be the case.

 Should I Go to College?
 How to Make the Right Choice for You